Swim Sail Cruise – Lycian Way

 - Escort: One gulet, Dinghies, Kayak

-- Extra: Kayak available for Non Swimmers or Partners
+- Extra: Kayak and SUP available for Non Swimmers or Partners

 - Package: All inclusive except alcohol drinks

 Travelling by traditional gulet is the best way to experience such an adventure and you will greatly enjoy living on the sea.
 Living aboard a gulet is a special experience not to be missed.
-We use a luxurious 37-metre long traditional Turkish gulet which is equipped with all the comforts of home and you are expected to do nothing but sit back, relax and enjoy.
+We use a luxurious 37-metre (120 ft) long traditional Turkish gulet which is equipped with all the comforts of home and you are expected to do nothing but sit back, relax and enjoy.
 Our gulet offers 8 large guest cabins, each with ensuite showers, air-con and other features, giving us plenty of room and privacy if needed.
-Internet is available on board as well.
+The Internet is available on board as well.
 Traditional Turkish food is prepared by the experienced local team.
-Every day we go off the boat to explore the islands, interesting sights and visit towns along the way.
+We also step off the boat to explore the islands, interesting sights and visit local villages along the way.

 This tour is suitable for all levels of swimmer, with three separate escorts for the safety and enjoyment of all guests.
 It is expected that you can swim 2+ kms per each swim per our itinerary.
-The trip is also great for non-swimming partners or friends as they can kayak and / or stand up paddle (SUP) along.
+The trip is also great for non-swimming partners or friends as they can kayak and use our stand up paddle board (SUP).

 – Swim in the Mediterranean turquoise warm sea